 But you and I both know this is not true!
 The holidays come with holiday stress.

-To manage stress you need to start implementing the 10 tips above to increase your mental wellness this year!
+To manage stress you need to start implementing the 10 tips for overcoming holiday stress to increase your mental wellness this year!

 Stress, depression and the holidays